Krishna009-pro/Krishna009-pro/README.md

 I'm a **Full Stack AIML & Data Science** student at Indira College of Engineering and Management, Pune.
 Most of my work is self-driven or academic, and I'm actively looking to apply this foundation in **real-world, research-oriented environments** where I can grow fast, make meaningful mistakes, and learn from people who've been in the field longer than I have.

-- 🎓 Pursuing **B.Tech in AI & Data Science** (2024 – 2028) —| ICEM, Pune
+- 🎓 Pursuing **B.Tech in AI & Data Science** (2024 – 2028) — ICEM, Pune
-- 🏆 Diploma in Computer Engineering —| GGSP Polytechnic, Nashik
+- 🏆 Diploma in Computer Engineering —GGSP Polytechnic, Nashik
 - 🔭 Currently building: full-stack AI-powered applications
 - 🌱 Learning: Agentic AI, Reinforcement Learning, Advanced MLOps
 - 💬 Ask me about: Python, MERN Stack, ML pipelines